hendraet/handwriting-classification/README.md

 Finally, the model is saved after each epoch (`[model name]_full_[epoch].npz`) and the best model is saved separately in `[model name]_full_best.npz`.
 The best model is chosen based on the best validation loss.

+## Dataset Preparation Scripts

+The `prep` directory contains a set of scripts that were used to create datasets.

+The `dataset_processing` directory contains scripts for:

+- Merging multiple datasets and splitting them into train and test files
+- Generating JSON dataset descriptions (in the format of train and test files) based on image file names
+- Generating the dataset descriptions for the IAMDB and IAM-Hist-DB datasets
+- Creating samples of printed text

+The `experiments` directory contains a script for automatically repeating experiments and converting the `metrics.log` files into Latex tables

+The `iamondb` directory contains a script for the manual extraction of strokes from online handwriting data as well as a script that synthesises new dates and/or numbers out of the extracted strokes.

+Scripts for image augmentation, binarisation, colour inversion and resizing can be found in the `image_processing` directory.

+Not all of the scripts can be configured via command line arguments and sometimes variables have to be altered in the code to adapt the behaviour.